langevin-usgs/whs2024/SOFTWARE.md

 We will use an environment file to create a containerized version of Python and the Python packages needed for the class.
 An environment file is simply a list of packages that we want to install in our environment.

 1. Using a text editor, such as Notepad or Notepad++, create a file called `environment.yml`.
 It should have the following contents.
 Save this file to your hard drive, preferably in your user home folder so that it can be easily accessed in the next step.
+(Caution!
+Notepad will automatically append a .txt suffix to your file name.)

 ```
 name: whs2024